 The library articulates the ILAC outcomes through the following three levels of research interaction:

 Novice Steps in information literacy include those courses in which the basics of information-seeking must be introduced in order to accomplish beginner-level research projects.
 Novice Steps may largely consist of 100-level courses, but, depending on the discipline, could include higher-level courses.

 Novice Steps are officially addressed as part of Wartburg’s curriculum in the following Essential Education Courses:

-Stepping Stones courses can be identified by their introduction to and requirement of major investment in discipline-specific resources.
+Intermediate Steps courses can be identified by their introduction to and requirement of major investment in discipline-specific resources.
 Complexity in search strategy, complexity in evaluation, and application of tools of evaluation are explored.
-Stepping Stones courses could be anywhere from 100 to 400-level courses; the identification is left to the discretion of librarians and professors.
+Intermediate Steps courses could be anywhere from 100 to 400-level courses; the identification is left to the discretion of librarians and professors.

-In Masters Steps-level information literacy, mastery of the discipline-specific resources is expected as an outcome of the course.
-Again, as in Stepping Stones, application of and complexity in evaluation play a major role.
+In Advanced Steps-level information literacy, mastery of the discipline-specific resources is expected as an outcome of the course.
+Again, as in Intermediate Steps, application of and complexity in evaluation play a major role.
 New material focuses on introduction to lifetime information literacy.
-Master Steps also work well in addressing the application of the ethical use of information at a real-world level.
-Master Steps courses are most often those labeled “Capstone” or “Senior Seminar.”
+Advanced Steps also work well in addressing the application of the ethical use of information at a real-world level.
+Advanced Steps courses are most often those labeled “Capstone” or “Senior Seminar.”